sunny092020/news_crawler/README.md

 -Use scrapy to navigate websites and extract data
--Use Django, a high-level Python web framework, to manage and display the processed data.
+-Use Django, a high-level Python web framework, to manage and display the processed data and reactjs for frontend display.
 -To ensure the seamless handling of tasks and maintain high performance, integrate Celery, an asynchronous task queue/job queue
 -All the collected data is stored in PostgreSQL